 Did you trade crypto in the last year?
 If so, then there are some things that might affect your taxes.
-In this article we'll learn when to report it and how various activities could lead up an audit or filing season surprise from Uncle Sam come springtime!
+In this article, we'll learn when to report it and how various activities could lead to an audit or filing season surprise from Uncle Sam come springtime!

 First Things First

 MyBlockX doesn't provide any kind of advice on how you pay your taxes.